Online Advertising : Facebook Vs Google Vs Twitter Vs LinkedIn Vs Quora – Which is The Best Platform?

 • What kind of items do the buy?

 A lot of this is made possible by your interaction with Facebook on their platform, and the rest by your interaction on any website that has the Facebook tracking pixel installed.
 Yes, that makes nearly all of the practical web cause almost every major or minor content and e-commerce website has the Facebook pixel so that they can retarget their visitors and customers.
 All of this targeting information is available to you through the Facebook business manager.
-If you’ve never checked it out earlier, you’ll be pretty startled at the range of targeting Facebook gives you.
+If you've never checked it out earlier, you will be pretty startled at the range of targeting Facebook gives you.
 From people who recently got divorced to people who are fresh parents, Facebook knows it all about everybody.
 When you approach Facebook advertising, create a mental image of your ideal customer.
 Who is he?
 Where does he live?
-How much money does he make?
-What does his family look like?
+How much money does he make What does his family look like?
 What does he like to do on weekends?
 Is he social?
-Answer all the questions you can think of, and you’ll be able to zero in pretty accurately on the person you want to reach with your advertising.
+Answer all the questions you can think of, and you will be able to zero in pretty accurately on the person you want to reach with your advertising.

-Google – Target me for what I am seeking right now
+Google ''Target me for what I am seeking right now''

-Twitter – Target me for who I want to hear from
+Twitter "Target me for who I want to hear from''

 Twitter is all about finding people who will tell you the things you want to know.
 When someone goes to twitter they are not exactly looking to find their friends or family, nor they are going to search for something specific.
-They’re there to hear from the people they follow.
+They are there to hear from the people they follow.
 Their favorite movie stars, writers, politicians, the leaders in their chosen profession.
-They’re looking for opinions and for information that’s curated for them by real human beings.
-While Twitter does allow you to target people according to interests because it’s able to build a semi-profile of people based on the hashtags they use, it’s not the best and the most accurate targeting system because not everyone uses hashtags all the time, and people tend to talk about random stuff.
+They are looking for opinions and for information that's curated for them by real human beings.
+While Twitter does allow you to target people according to interests because it's able to build a semi-profile of people based on the hashtags they use, it's not the best and the most accurate targeting system because not everyone uses hashtags all the time, and people tend to talk about random stuff.
 But twitter advertising is not a lost cause.
-There’s another very-powerful targeting mechanism that you can use very effectively to zero down pretty accurately to the person who can be your buyer.
+There's another very-powerful targeting mechanism that you can use very effectively to zero down pretty accurately to the person who can be your buyer.
 Follower targeting Yep.
-Twitter’s most powerful mechanism is targeting the followers of the ‘influencers’ who matter in your space.
+Twitter's most powerful mechanism is targeting the followers of the influencers who matter in your space.
 You can select the influencers who matter in your market and then show your ads to the people who follow the influencers.
 Twitter users are more tech-savvy, more upwardly mobile, older, more professional and typically busier than the people on Facebook.
-It’s an important thing that you’ll need to remember.
-On Twitter you’re marketing to a filtered crowd that is particularly interested in the things that your target influencer has to say, That crowd may be smaller, but you can get some very amazing click rates at an astonishingly low cost if your product is targeted correctly.
+It's an important thing that yo will need to remember.
+On Twitter you're marketing to a filtered crowd that is particularly interested in the things that your target influencer has to say, That crowd may be smaller, but you can get some very amazing click rates at an astonishingly low cost if your product is targeted correctly.
 I am talking about less than 1 cent per click.
-It’s good to get a crowd but let me tell you.
-Twitter users are impatient, and they don’t linger long on landing pages.
-They’ll be gone before you know it.
+It's good to get a crowd but let me tell you.
+Twitter users are impatient, and they don't linger long on landing pages.
+They will be gone before you know it.
 Your actual conversions from your visitors are going to be much lower than other platforms.
 When you approach Twitter advertising, ask who is the person that your audience loves and idolizes?
 Who do they want to be like?
-You’ll be able to find the shepherd whose flock you need to target.
+You will be able to find the shepherd whose flock you need to target.

-LinkedIn – Target Me for What I do
+LinkedIn "Target Me for What I do"

-Quora – Target Me for What I Want to Know
+Quora's "Target Me for What I Want to Know"

-Quora is the world’s top questions and answers website and it’s known for really detailed and personalized answer to questions on virtually every topic you can imagine.
+Quora is the world's top questions and answers website and it'[s known for really detailed and personalized answer to questions on virtually every topic you can imagine.
 Quora is all about discovery.
 Visitors find Quora from search, and they stay after they discover amazing content from real human beings like themselves.
 Advertising in Quora is not for everyone because Quora will not accept advertisements easily.
-Quora won the battle for Q&A niche by being a missionary about answer quality and they’ve carried forward this approach to the advertising they run on the platform.
+Quora won the battle for Q&A niche by being a missionary about answer quality and they have carried forward this approach to the advertising they run on the platform.
 Each ad that you try to place on Quora is reviewed by a human being.
-Not just the ad in fact, also the landing page and the product that you’re trying to push.
-A decision is made whether the quality of each element is good enough to be on Quora and it’s not easy to make the cut.
+Not just the ad in fact, also the landing page and the product that you are trying to push.
+A decision is made whether the quality of each element is good enough to be on Quora and it's not easy to make the cut.
 Quora offers topic-based targeting.
-You don’t target people, you target the topics that your ideal customer is interested in.
-If you’re looking to advertise on Quora you’re probably an enterprise not an upcoming vendor and you’re looking to target really broad-based and wide topics.
-You can’t really go very narrow on Quora because there will be no traffic.
-Quora’s advertising format is very non-invasive.
-They don’t have graphics and the ads do not stand out from the answers themselves.
-It’s just a box wrapped around your headline and a small description.
-Don’t go looking for insanely high click rates from Quora.
+You don't target people, you target the topics that your ideal customer is interested in.
+If you are looking to advertise on Quora you are probably an enterprise not an upcoming vendor and you are looking to target really broad-based and wide topics.
+You can't really go very narrow on Quora because there will be no traffic.
+Quora's advertising format is very non-invasive.
+They don't have graphics and the ads do not stand out from the answers themselves.
+It's just a box wrapped around your headline and a small description.
+Don't go looking for insanely high click rates from Quora.
 Your target is already engrossed in the answers and may not give your ad more than a glance before he goes back to his reading.
 When you approach advertising on Quora, you want to ask What topics your customers are interested in?
 Get those topics and you have your targeting.

 Conclusion

 Here we are at the end of this quick guide.
-We’ve covered the uniqueness of each platform in a concise yet comprehensive way.
+We have covered the uniqueness of each platform in a concise yet comprehensive way.
 You have everything you need to know to make a decision about where you should be advertising.
 What platform you need to master, and where your precious ad dollars should go.
-There’s so much more to know.
-Each platform has their own targeting systems, optimization tricks, and mechanisms that you must know before you can be an effective advertiser, but you’re ready now to take on that challenge.
+There's so much more to know.
+Each platform has their own targeting systems, optimization tricks, and mechanisms that you must know before you can be an effective advertiser, but you are ready now to take on that challenge.
 Good luck and may you make the most from the money you spend!

 Content